john-ghatas/immutable-setup/README.md

 ## PGP Mail client
 If you are trying to get PGP Mailing working with Thunderbird follow the steps mentioned below (**only concerning the PGP mailing with smartcards**):

-- Create a Fedora toolbox `distrobox-create --name fedora --image fedora:37`
+- Create a Fedora distrobox `distrobox-create --name fedora --image fedora:37`

 - Enter the distrobox with `distrobox enter fedora`